-Efficiency: The average gift from each alumnus is at least \$665.
-Explanatory: Increase in funding to create, launch and implement new annual donors.
+Efficiency: The average gift from each alum is at least \$500.

+Explanatory: Increase in funding to create, launch, and implement new initiative.

 B.2 STRATEGY: Using the Alumni Giving Capacity Report to strategically identify and solicit donations from those with capacity.